Federal Student Aid Changes Effective July 1, 2026

 - Families may need to combine multiple funding sources to pay for college.

-Important Reminder About Legacy (Grandfather) Provisions
+Important Reminder About Legacy Provisions

 Many of these changes include limited legacy protections for borrowers who: